About the course

 In the field of history of science, technology and medicine the study environment is particularly enhanced by the The Oxford Centre for the History of Science, Medicine and Technology (HSMT) and the Museum of the History of Science, as well as by a large number of academic experts with interest in these fields across the collegiate University.
 You will benefit from a variety of interdisciplinary resources, including weekly seminars.

 More generally, working as an Oxford graduate student is an exhilarating experience.
-History at Oxford stretches from around 300 AD to the present and embraces an exceptionally broad geographical range.
+History at Oxford stretches from around c.
+300 to the present and embraces an exceptionally broad geographical range.
 It comprises an active research community of up to 800 academics and graduate students.

 Further opportunities for exchange are provided by the interdisciplinary communities fostered within individual colleges, which also offer dedicated support for graduates by means of personal advisors.
 The Oxford Centre for Research in the Humanities (TORCH) offers a stimulating range of interdisciplinary activities, as does the Oxford Martin School and the new Wellcome Centre for Ethics and Humanities.
 You are also encouraged to join the Oxford History Graduate Network (OHGN), which fosters friendships, conversations and collaboration.